sonamkshenoy/Events-Hosting/README.md

 python manage.py runserver
 ```

-At the moment, there are 5 events.
+At the moment, there are a few events.
 By default, the limit on the number of seats for an event is 10, which can however be changed through the admin panel.

 ### Admin credentials
 Username:username
 Password:password

-The admin can add an event through the admin panel **through the section for "Category"**.
-On adding an event through this section, the event is automatically updated in the Events section too.
-To check a particular event, navigate to the "Events" section.
-To compare the various categories, navigate to "Categories" where the number of bookings for each event is shown beside the event name.
-For further details about the event and the users who have booked it, select the event and then, the "Edit" button beside it.
+The admin can add an event through the admin panel **through the section for "Events"**.

 Any changes made to a particular event will be reflected in both the Events and Category section.